zhangerjun/dMRI_data_analysis/README.md

 # Mini-Project 5: Evaluation of Neonatal Brain Tissue Development Using Diffusion MRI

-Team: Sara Hernandez, Kylie Xu, and Erjun Zhang (Mentor)
+Team: Kylie Xu*, Sara Hernandez*, and Erjun Zhang (Mentor)

 This mini-project was  completed by Kylie Xu and Sara Hernandez and EJ Zhang (mentor), at NeuroPoly in University De Montreal (POLY) and Magic lab in TransMedTech Institute in CHU Sainte Justine Hospital in summer 2023 (from June 02, 2023 to August 15, 2023).
-It is part of the project *An Introduction to Python-based MRI Data Analysis*.
+It is part of the project *An Introduction to Python-based MRI Data Analysis*. (* Contributed equally in this project).

 ## Introduction
 Preterm infants are at a higher risk of developing neurological conditions.
 Diffusion weighted MRI (dMRI) is a type of magnetic resonance imaging based on the measurable Brownian motion of water to create contrast in the MRI image.
 As a noninvasive imaging method, it is useful image method to help researchers and medical workers to understanding brain tissue growth.